SoftwareHeritage/swh-web/docs/uri-scheme.rst

 .. http:get:: /browse/origin/(origin_id)/content/(path)/

-    HTML view that produces an HTML display of a SWH content associated to the latest visit of a SWH origin.
+    HTML view that produces a display of a SWH content associated to the latest visit of a SWH origin.

     If the content to display is textual, it will be highlighted client-side